jameshfisher/jameshfisher.com/_posts/2020-08-06-smear-phishing-how-to-scam-an-android-user.md

 and [the "SMS inbox" API](https://developer.android.com/reference/android/provider/Telephony.Sms.Inbox).
 The latter API looks just awful, so I imagine you'll find the bug somewhere in there.

-First person to find and/or fix the vulnerability wins fake internet points and gets a mention at the bottom of this post.
+If you find or fix the vulnerability,
+I'll give you some fake internet points and mention you here.
+I'm very curious _why_ Android has this behavior.

-(You might be interested in my previous phishing scams:
+Or if you're just here to read, check out my previous phishing scams:
 [The Inception Bar](https://jameshfisher.com/2019/04/27/the-inception-bar-a-new-phishing-method/),
 or how to scam a Chrome user;
 and [The Dots Do Matter](https://jameshfisher.com/2018/04/07/the-dots-do-matter-how-to-scam-a-gmail-user/), or how to scam a Gmail user.
-Google must love me by now.)
+Google must love me by now.

+_Thanks Jonathan, Kevin and Alex for reviewing previous drafts of this post._